 If the new dicamba formulations cannot deliver their touted benefits, the livelihoods of countless farmers nationwide could be at risk.

-This is such a grave threat that the Arkansas Agriculture Department’s State Plant board voted on June 20 to adopt an emergency rule severely restricting the use of dicamba.
+This is such a grave threat that the Arkansas Agriculture Department’s State Plant board voted on June 20 to adopt an emergency rule severely restricting the use of dicamba for 120 days.
 Tennessee has also restricted dicamba use to prevent drift damage.

 Farmers File Dicamba Lawsuits

-While local authorities have leveled some fines against farmers who misuse dicamba, until recently these fines were between $200 and $1,000—a meager number that pales in comparison to the damage done by dicamba drift.
-According to Modern Farmer, farmers impacted by dicamba drift will lose an estimated 10 to 30 percent of their annual crop yield.
+While local authorities have leveled some fines against farmers who misuse dicamba, until recently these fines were between $200 and $1,000—a number that pales in comparison to the crop yield losses caused by dicamba.
+According to Modern Farmer, farmers adversely impacted by dicamba will lose an estimated 10 to 30 percent of their annual crop yield.

-Because these fines are so minimal, and because Monsanto and BASF are unlikely to face criminal charges, many farmers in Arkansas and neighboring states have filed lawsuits against Monsanto and BASF seeking restitution for the damage done to their crops.
+Because Monsanto and BASF are unlikely to face criminal charges, many farmers in Arkansas and neighboring states have filed lawsuits against Monsanto, DuPont, and BASF seeking restitution for the damage done to their crops.

-For more information on dicamba lawsuits, visit our Dicamba Lawsuit page.
-If you are a commercial farmer who has suffered damages from dicamba drift in 2017, contact us today for a free, no-obligation legal consultation.
+For more information on dicamba lawsuits, visit our dicamba lawsuit page.
+If you are a commercial farmer who has suffered damages due to dicamba volatility in 2017, contact us today for a free, no-obligation legal consultation.
+You pay nothing unless we recover for you.